cyberbotics/webots-doc/guide/object-backgrounds.md

 ## TexturedBackgroundLight

-Light matching with the TexturedBackground.
+Light designed to match the skyboxes in the TexturedBackground PROTO.

 Supported values for the "texture" field: